 Cocktail: Along with candy canes, I crave gingerbread at this time of year, so I’m smitten by this Gingerbread White Russian recipe from Half Baked Harvest.
 Super easy to pull together with common liquor cabinet ingredients; the gingerbread men are optional, but they’re not optional to me.

 And if you aren’t up for making your own homemade gingerbread syrup with Half Baked Harvest’s easy instructions, grab some of this Gingerbread Syrup from Torani.
-It’s highly rated and perfect for spicing up your cocktails as well as your morning coffee. ($15 at Amazon or buy direct from the Torani website)
+It’s highly rated and perfect for spicing up your cocktails as well as your morning coffee. ($15 at our affiliate Amazon or buy direct from the Torani website)

 Mocktail: If you’d like to sip on something while helping the kids assemble the gingerbread house, this Gingerbread Martini Mocktail recipe from This Vivacious Life is a great option.